mlc-mlapis/docs/src/documentation/environment-variables/helper-variables.md

 🔒 Connection string.

 #### `user`
-Database admin username.
+Database admin username (changing won't affect value in database settings, that needs to be updated manually, see [VPN](/documentation/cli/vpn.html)).

 #### `password`
-Database admin password.
+Database admin password (changing won't affect value in database settings, that needs to be updated manually, see [VPN](/documentation/cli/vpn.html)).

 ### Elasticsearch